Silvyre/Loyalty-Commerce-Platform/documentation/app/static/documents/reference-manual.md

 ## Document Overview

 This document contains an in-depth description of the Points Loyalty Commerce Platform (LCP).
-Below, you will find descriptions of the platform, authentication, and error codes.
-This document assumes that you have read the [LCP Getting Started Guide for Developers](./).
+You will find below descriptions of the platform, authentication, and error codes.
+This document assumes have read the [LCP Getting Started Guide for Developers](./).
 For a detailed description of the API, see the [LCP API Reference](./?doc=api-reference).